iterative/dvc.org/static/docs/commands-reference/init.md

 # init

-This command initializes a DVC environment in a present working directory.
+This command initializes a DVC environment in a current working directory.

 ## Synopsis